Builder's Greywater Guide

 Author: Art Ludwig.
 Oasis Design, 1995-2006.
 8.5 x11, 54 pages, 8 figures.
 ISBN 0964343320. $14.95

 NOTE: The Builder's Greywater Guide is currently undergoing extensive expansion.
 The currently available edition is accurate and up to date except it does not have the current version of the California Greywater Standards which we helped write; these can be found on our web site at the preceding link.
 Much of the new information going into the new edition can be found in the California greywater policy center and our Legalize Sustainability page.
 Physically, the current Builder's Guide is our simplest formatted book; it is black and white, saddle stitched.
 The next edition will have a color cover, be perfect bound, and cost more.
 When it is available, we will offer a discount on the new edition to anyone who has purchased the previous one.
 Depending on how close to the release date the purchase is made, it will be between $5 for anyone who ever bought one, $10 for people who bought it within a year, to a 100% credit for people who bought it 30 days previously.
-We don't have a release date for the new edition but it will probably be late 2014 at the earliest.
+We don't have a release date for the new edition but it will probably be mid 2015 at the earliest.